 These tips below are based on my experiences and those of others I know who have enjoyed their business communities.

-I have indeed gained new clients, event participants, subscribers, podcast and speaking opportunities, and more.
+In the groups I’m part of, I have gained new clients, event participants, subscribers, podcast and speaking opportunities, and more.
 Plus I gain a lot simply from the camaraderie and shared knowledge.

-15 Ideas to Make the Most of Your Small Business Community
+15 Ideas to Make the Most of Your Business Community Membership

 You don’t have to do it all.
 In fact, don’t try to do it all.
 Say no to overwhelm.